A Brief History of UCV

-As the group grew in numbers, the congregation began meeting at the Murrieta United Methodist Church, and then spent several years ‘wandering in the wilderness’ of school multipurpose rooms — Murrieta Elementary, E. Hale Curran, Thompson Middle School, Shivela Middle School, River Springs Charter School and Temecula Masonic Center— where we currently worship.
+As the group grew in numbers, the congregation began meeting at the Murrieta United Methodist Church, and then spent several years meeting in school multipurpose rooms — Murrieta Elementary, E. Hale Curran, Thompson Middle School, Shivela Middle School, River Springs Charter School and now we are worshiping in the Temecula Masonic Center.

-Around the same time, after several years of gathering in members homes and the Korean church, the choirs’ needs led to the rental of The Joyful Noise Center, on Washington Street in old Murrieta.
+After several years of gathering in members' homes and the Korean church, the choirs’ needs led to the rental of The Joyful Noise Center, on Washington Street in old Murrieta.
 In addition to providing a temporary home for our choirs, JNC served as the center for many of our programs for five years.
 When we lost our lease in September, 2005, St. Thomas of Canterbury Episcopal Church in Temecula generously offered to share their home with us for our music and education programs.
 In 2006, after an interim location at the studios of our gifted pianist, Susan Miyamoto, we moved our activities to The Community House, our church office and community center in Historic Downtown Murrieta, across from the Post Office.

 In 2002, the church became dually-aligned, as we partnered with The Christian Church, Disciples of Christ.
 Our ministry expanded in 2003 with the addition of a second minister, Rev. Suzanne Castle-Rolen.
 After Suzanne relocated in Texas with her family, we welcomed Rev. Sarah Halverson as our Minister of Christian Education and Youth in March 2005 to assist us in this ever-growing mission.
 Sarah left United Church of the Valley when she accepted a call to the position of Senior Minister at Fairview Community Church in Costa Mesa in August, 2006.